-An invention is a useful method, device, process, algorithm, tangible material, or an improvement to an existing product.
-There is a distinction between an invention and what is patentable as not all inventions may be patentable.
-Patentable inventions must be novel, non-obvious, and useful for a particular purpose.
+An invention is a useful method, device, article of manufacture, process, composition of matter (whether chemical or biological), or an improvement to an existing invention.
+Not all inventions are patentable.
+Patentable inventions must be novel, non-obvious and useful for a practical purpose.

-How do I know if I have invented?
+How do I know if I have invented something?

-If you can answer "yes" to any of the following questions, please complete an Intellectual Property Questionnaire (IPQ) and send it to the Technology Analyst in the Office for Technology Development.
+If you can answer "yes" to any of the following questions, please complete an Intellectual Property Questionnaire (IPQ) and send it to the Technology Analyst in the Office for Technology Development (OTD).

-- Have I built or modified an instrument or device to fulfill a perceived need?
+- Have I built or modified an instrument or device to fulfill a need I recognized?

-- Have I discovered or developed a new technique for research or patient care that is not described in the scientific literature?
+- Have I discovered or developed a new technique for research or patient care that is not described in the clinical or scientific literature?

-- Have I discovered or developed a new chemical compound, drug, formulation, antibody, gene or protein sequence, or genetically engineered organism?
+- Have I discovered or created a new chemical compound, drug, formulation, antibody, gene or protein sequence, or genetically engineered organism?

-- Have I made an improvement on a product while testing it for a company?
+- Have I made an improvement to a product while testing it for a company?

 - Have I made an improvement to a technology originally obtained from another third party via a material transfer agreement?